CA Live Crash Course • May 16 & 17 • 9am-6pm PT

 How Much Does a Real Estate Live Scan Cost?

 The cost of a real estate live scan varies based on the service provider.
-Typically, you will spend no more than $50.
-But, every provider will have 2 separate fees:
+Every provider will have 2 separate fees:

 Final Thoughts on Your Real Estate License Background Check